newsch/aoc/README.txt

-Various incomplete solutions for the Advent of Code (https://adventofcode.com/).
+Various late solutions for the Advent of Code (https://adventofcode.com/).

    December 2018
 Su Mo Tu We Th Fr Sa